gabrielguimaraes/kn-interview/README.md

 This application models a real-world scenario where quotations are linked to various products in different groups.
 The main components are Quotations and Products, with products organized by groups.

 The "/quotations" endpoint displays all quotations, sorted by group and the products they contain.
-Products are listed in ascending order and separated by commas.
+Products are listed in ascending orde and separated by commas.